dharmeshpal42/country-city-search/README.md

 # Country-City-Search

-A Project to get Data about the country cities and states accroding the request
+A Project to get Data about the country cities and states according the request.

 ## Installation